wtfthefirefox/chaos-testing-multicluster/basic-setup/readme.md

 x86-64, linux

 # What we will install?
-1. Basic deps: such as helm and kubectl
+1. Basic deps: such as helm, kubectl and k8s
 1. Grafana
 2. 2 basic apps for emulating two k8s clusters